Azure-Samples/openai-end-to-end-baseline/README.md

    - Choose the compute instance created by the Bicep
    - Accept the other defaults and click 'Create'

-### 3. Test the Prompt flow from Azure Machine Learning workspace
+### 3. Test the prompt flow from Azure Machine Learning workspace

 1. :clock8: Wait for the runtime to be created.
 This may take about five minutes.